DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 ## Your school placements

-School placements allow you to get experience in the classroom.
-They're an important and exciting part of your training, and help you learn the skills you need to be a teacher.
+School placements enable you to get experience in the classroom.
+They're an essential and exciting part of your training, and help you learn the skills you need to be a teacher.

 [Find out more about school placements](/train-to-be-a-teacher/school-placements).